 Over the next four days during the quarantine, I only went out to walk our two dogs and to buy a few things at small local tiendas and pharmacies near our casa (house).
 And my Colombian wife stayed home with our baby.
 I am the designated shopper for our family while my wife stays home with the baby.

 Life as an Expat: Colombia Quarantine Started on March 24

 On March 20, Colombian President Iván Duque ordered a 19-day mandatory preventive quarantine throughout Colombia, which is the most drastic measure, until now, to try to stop the spread of coronavirus.
 And on April 6, this quarantine was extended to April 26 at 11:59 pm.
 And on April 20, the quarantine was extended again to May 11.
-So, the national quarantine is now for 47 days.
+And the quarantine was extended several more times to September 1.
+So, the quarantine is now for 160 days.

 The nationwide Colombia quarantine was similar to the Medellín quarantine and permits one person per family to leave the home to grocery stop, go to pharmacies and banks.
 In addition, it permits one person per family to take pets out.